mathigon/textbooks/content/sequences/content.md

 | 18      | $ 1,310.72   |

 ---
+> id: millionaire-3

-Let's represent it in a chart:
+Let’s represent it in a chart:

     x-coordinate-system.var(x="-2 20 2" y="-10 100 10" fn="${a}*x,${b}*2^(x-1)")